Skip to content

 To spend a token locked with P2PK, the spender needs to include signatures in the spent proofs.
 We use libsecp256k1's serialized 64 byte Schnorr signatures on the SHA256 hash of the message to sign.
 The message to sign is the field Proof.secret in the inputs.
 If indicated by Secret.tags.sigflag in the inputs, outputs might also require signatures on the message BlindedMessage.B_.

 An ecash spending operation like swap and melt can have multiple inputs and outputs.
-If we have more than one input or output, we provide signatures in each Proof and BlindedMessage individually.
+If we have more than one locked input, we either provide signatures in each input individually (for SIG_INPUTS) or only in the first input for the entire transaction (for SIG_ALL).
 The inputs are the Proofs provided in the inputs field and the outputs are the BlindedMessages in the outputs field in the request body (see PostMeltRequest in NUT-05 and PostSwapRequest in NUT-03).

 Tags

-More complex spending conditions can be defined in the tags in Proof.tags.
+More complex spending conditions can be defined in the tags in Secret.tags.
 All tags are optional.
 Tags are arrays with two or more strings being ["key", "value1", "value2", ...].
+We denote a specific tag in a proof

 Supported tags are:

-• n_sigs: <int> specifies the minimum number of valid signatures expected
+• n_sigs: <int> specifies the minimum number of public keys providing valid signatures

 • locktime: <int> is the Unix timestamp of when the lock expires